Matt-Cummins/Twitch-Flight-Simulation-Bot/README.md

   - `flake8` (v3.9.2) and `black` (v21.6b0) for code formatting and linting.
   - `setuptools` for packaging the bot.
 - **Database**: `pymongo` for MongoDB integration, used for storing user data, bot configurations, and other persistent information.
+- **Text-to-Speech**: Speaker.bot for generating TTS responses during live streams, providing an additional level of engagement for viewers.

 ## Installation Guide
 To set up and run Your_AI_Overlord, follow these steps: